-Don cloak, grab your sonic screwdriver or lightsaber, and suit up for a super fun morning of fandom frivolity during Fantastic Futures: Dublin FanCon hosted by the Laurens County Library on Saturday, March 25th from 10 AM to 2 PM!
+Don your cloak, grab your sonic screwdriver or lightsaber, and suit up for a super fun morning of fandom frivolity during Fantastic Futures: Dublin FanCon hosted by the Laurens County Library on Saturday, March 30th from 10 AM to 2 PM!

-Sponsored by Bank of Dudley, Fantastic Futures: Dublin FanCon allows you to embrace your inner science fiction, fantasy, or comic fanatic.
-Head to the Laurens County Library on Saturday, March 25th for a morning jam packed with FREE fun for all ages!
+Fantastic Futures: Dublin FanCon allows you to embrace your inner science fiction, fantasy, or comic fanatic.
+Head to the Laurens County Library on Saturday, March 30th for a morning jam packed with FREE fun for all ages!

 Peruse booths from local and guest artists and other exhibitors, visit dedicated fan tables with activities and a chance to win prizes, and sit in for an exciting lineup of speakers.
-Last year’s keynote speakers included Nebula-Award winning Science Fiction Author, Jack McDevitt, and the authors of the Jekyll Island Chronicles!
+Past guest speakers included Nebula-Award winning author and founder of SCAD’s Sequential Arts Program Bob Pendarvis, Middle Georgia Paranormal Investigations, Science Fiction Author Jack McDevitt, and the authors of the Jekyll Island Chronicles!

 Take a break from all the inside activities and step outside to fuel up for more fun with local food trucks.

 Stay tuned for more information for the fun to come!